Automattic/mongoose/docs/faq.md

 <hr id="array-defaults" />

-<a href="#array-defaults">**Q**</a>.
+<a class="anchor" href="#array-defaults">**Q**</a>.
 How can I change mongoose's default behavior of initializing an array path to an empty array so that I can require real data on document creation?

 **A**.
 You can set the default of the array to a function that returns `undefined`.